Modern Slavery Act Statement

 BUSINESS STRUCTURE

-ECM London, following a change in legal status from ECM LLP, provides investment management services to an alternative investment fund which pursues investment strategies that involve investing in a wide range of securities and instruments in various jurisdictions.
-ECM London and ECM LLP are both authorised and regulated by the Financial Conduct Authority in the UK.
-All three entities have their principal places of business in London.
-As of 2 December 2024, ECM London is the investment manager of Elan Master Fund Ltd. (the “Fund”).
-ECM LLP is in the process of being wound down however due to the look back requirements of the Act, it is this entity (as well as ECM Tech) to which this statement currently relates.
+ECM London provides investment management services to an alternative investment fund which pursues investment strategies that involve investing in a wide range of securities and instruments in various jurisdictions.
+ECM London is authorised and regulated by the Financial Conduct Authority in the UK.
 ECM Tech is a wholly owned subsidiary of ECM London.
+Both entities have their principal places of business in London.

 SUPPLY CHAINS AND DUE DILIGENCE